Welcome to our free Adobe Dreamweaver tutorial. This tutorial is based on Webucator's Introduction to Dreamweaver Creative Cloud (CC) Training course.

 The main purpose of Ajax is to provide a simple and standard means for a web page to communicate with the server without a complete page refresh.

-Server-side programming involves writing code that connects web pages with databases, XML pages, email servers, file systems and other systems and software accessible from the web server.
-The most common server-side languages and programming frameworks are Perl, ColdFusion, Active Server Pages, Java (in many flavors), ASP.NET and PHP.
+Server-side programming involves writing code that connects web pages with databases, XML pages, email servers, file systems, and other systems and software accessible from the web server.
+The most common server-side languages and programming frameworks are Java Enterprise Edition, ASP.NET, Python, PHP, ColdFusion, and Node.js.

 Java EE is used in large web projects.
 With its power and robustness comes a steep learning curve.
 Java EE is defined by its specification and API.
 A Java Application Server (Java AS) manages servlets, JavaServer Pages (JSP), Web Services, and Enterprise JavaBeans (EJB).
 Java EE also includes a number of other APIs commonly linked to enterprise application development.
 JDBC, JPA, e-mail, JMS, and XML are some examples.
 But that's only part of the picture.
 There are a number of frameworks built on some of these technologies that streamlines the development process further.
 Hibernate offers most of the object/relational mapping (ORM) without an EJB Container.
 For this reason it's called a lightweight ORM technology.
 JavaServer Faces, Struts, and Spring-MVC build on JSP to do away with scriptlets completely, relying on HTML style tags and associated JavaBeans.

 Microsoft's ASP.NET is not a language, but a framework for writing websites and software.
 Like ColdFusion and JSP (and unlike traditional ASP) ASP.NET pages are precompiled, so they run faster than traditional ASP pages do.
 ASP.NET pages can be written in many languages, but the most popular are C# (pronounced C-sharp) and Visual Basic .NET (VB.NET).